-Participants may contribute up to 100% of their annual compensation, as defined in the Plan, subject to certain Internal Revenue Code limitations.
-LINC matches 50% of the employees' voluntary contributions up to a maximum employer contribution of 2.0% of eligible gross wages.
-LINC also makes additional contributions of 7.5% of eligible gross wages, of which 3% is considered "qualified non-elective contributions" (QNEC).
+Participants may contribute up to 100 percent of their annual compensation, as defined in the Plan, subject to certain Internal Revenue Code limitations.
+LINC matches 50 percent of the employees' voluntary contributions up to a maximum employer contribution of 2.0 percent of eligible gross wages.
+LINC also makes additional contributions of 7.5 percent of eligible gross wages, of which 3 percent is considered "qualified non-elective contributions" (QNEC).
 Participants' interests vest over a period of two to five years of service for the additional contributions from LINC and immediately for employee salary deferral contributions, QNEC and LINC matching contributions.

-LINC's contributions for the years ended June 30, 2016 and 2015 were approximately \$585,000 and \$561,000, respectively.
+LINC's contributions for the years ended June 30, 2017 and 2016 were approximately \$625,000 and \$585,000, respectively.

-Note 9: Related Party Transactions
+Note 10: Related Party Transactions

-LINC has entered into a service agreement with a company owned by a member of the Personnel Committee.
+LINC entered into a service agreement with a company owned by a member of the Personnel Committee.
 Under the agreement, the member is to oversee the implementation of a data system.
-Amounts paid to the member's business under the agreement during the years ended June 30, 2016 and 2015 was \$533,941 and \$291,685, respectively, of which \$19,035 and \$0 was outstanding at June 30, 2016 and 2015, respectively.
+Amounts paid to the member's business under the agreement during the years ended June 30, 2017 and 2016 was \$60,912 and \$533,941, respectively, of which \$0 and \$19,035 was outstanding at June 30, 2017 and 2016, respectively.

 A firm which provides legal services to LINC also employs a board member.
 The board member is not involved in services provided to LINC or serving as part of their legal counsel.
-Amounts paid to the member's business during the years ended June 30, 2016 and 2015 was \$418,607 and \$272,487, respectively, of which \$62,170 and \$61,982 was outstanding at June 30, 2016 and 2015, respectively.
+Amounts paid to the member's business during the years ended June 30, 2017 and 2016 was \$184,328 and \$418,607, respectively, of which \$28,439 and \$62,170 was outstanding at June 30, 2017 and 2016, respectively.

-Note 10: Significant Estimates and Concentrations
+Note 11: Significant Estimates and Concentrations